12 m2 Sharpie

 Past Australian champions to have passed through the ranks include Sir James Hardy, John Cuneo, Rolly Tasker and John Bertrand.
 Rolly Tasker won Australia's first sailing medal at the 1956 Olympic Games in Melbourne when he and John Scott won a silver medal in their 12 m^{2} Sharpie.

 The 12 m^{2} Sharpie is one of the Vintage classes for the 2018 Vintage Yachting Games.

-There are still a few original sharpies in Australia and Brasil, though they have not been sailed competitively on International level since the 1960s.
+There are still a few original sharpies in Australia and Brazil, though they have not been sailed competitively on International level since the 1960s.
 In Australia, the original 'heavyweight' Sharpie evolved into the lightweight Australian Sharpie.

 When racing in a mixed fleet, the 12 m^{2} Sharpie has a Portsmouth number of 1026.